Nicolae Lupescu

-Nicolae Lupescu (17 December 1940 – 6 September 2017) was a Romanian football defender and manager.
+Nicolae Lupescu (17 December 1940 – 6 September 2017) was a Romanian professional football defender and manager.

 Club career

 Early career

 Lupescu was born on 17 December 1940 in Bucharest, Romania.
 He began playing junior-level football in 1954 at ICAR București, afterwards moving to Flacăra Roșie București.
 He started his senior career by playing two seasons in Divizia B, the first one at Academia Militară București and the second at Olimpia București.